About Kesher Families

 Kesher is a warm and welcoming community committed to creating a heimish environment for our students to learn, make friends, and develop their Jewish identities.
 Kesher’s community is a diverse group of families all committed to excellence in Jewish learning.
 We have families who are observant and not observant, who belong to synagogues and don’t belong to synagogues, who celebrate Shabbat weekly and who don’t; who are married, divorced, and single; who come from diverse cultural backgrounds, who have adopted children, who have one Jewish parent and one non-Jewish parent, who have non-Jewish grandparents, and who live in Newton, Watertown, Natick, Needham, Wellesley, Brookline, Lexington, and Jamaica Plain.

-What all of our families have in common is that they are committed to excellence in Jewish learning, are looking for community for themselves or their children, and are looking for an alternative to either day school learning or congregational learning.
+What all of our families have in common is that they are committed to excellence in Jewish learning, are looking for a community for themselves or their children, and are looking for an alternative to either day school learning or congregational learning.

 Why did our families choose Kesher?